Lumaz_Kitchen_under_cabinets_lights_illuminated_with_led_puck_led_strip_lights01

 Step 2: Turning Off the Power

 Before starting any electrical work, turn off the power at the circuit breaker panel.
-Use a voltage tester to confirm that the power is off by testing the wires you'll be working with.
-The ESFI emphasizes the importance of verifying that the power is off to prevent electrical shocks and accidents.
+Use a voltage tester to confirm power is off at the wires you will handle; for electrical safety basics see CPSC electrical safety and guidance from ESFI.

 Step 3: Marking the Locations